Slad3/JoobyHelloWorldTemplate/README.md

 `mvn install`

-Running the project will automatically
+Running the project will automatically start the server at http://localhost:8080